-After that, we went to the Farmer’s Market but it doesn’t open until 10AM on Sundays so we want to wander back to our hotel.
+After that, we went to the Farmer’s Market but it doesn’t open until 10AM on Sundays so we went to wander back to our hotel.
 Everything was closed, including the coffee shops.

 We went back to the Farmer’s Market once it opened to buy a pie to take to Jenn’s parents, and a few other things, including something called Kuchen, which I now want to make.
 (Kuchen is just German for cake, but this was basically a sweet dough with fruit on it.)
 Also, homemade fig newtons!

 We then cabbed to the airport to pick up our rental car.

 Once we had the car, we headed to Paddockwood Brewery to see if we could purchase some of their Barrel Aged Imperial Stouts I’d been told about at Winston’s the other night.
 Unfortunately they were closed.
 So we headed to Yorkton.

 It is a bit of a drive to Yorkton:

 We had been hearing so much about the drought in Saskatchewan but were surprised to see most of the sloughs overflowing with water.
 We later learned that much of this water was unusable, such as the Quill Lakes, which are brackish apparently.

 We stopped at Dafoe (pronounced Day-Fo) for a drink and snack.